 ► Students might also use search tools to find out who decides what order the ads air during the game.
 Why do some ads only run in certain sections of the United States?
 How do advertisers create buzz about their ads, even before the game is broadcast?
 They might create a tracking chart listing the known advertisers and research their parent companies.

 ► They might predict how many ads will be for: alcohol? cars?
 TV shows? movies?
 Why are some kinds of ads so popular with Super Bowl advertisers (e.g., beer, wine, liquor)?

 ► Which propaganda/persuasion techniques would you expect to be used in each ad?
 Which ad(s) are you looking forward to viewing and why?

-(USA Today, online and in the print edition, includes a huge preview of the ads in the Friday issue before the game.)
+(USA Today, online and in print, includes a huge advert preview in the Friday issue before the game.)

 Here are some questions to consider after the game (in addition to “Who won and what was the score?”):

 ► What ad(s) did you find most entertaining, and why? (students should be specific and give details here).
 What ad(s) did you find the most dull/lame, and why?
 Which ad(s) did you think were most effective in getting viewers to buy or do something, and why?
 Which ads were for products or services that you couldn’t figure out?

 ► Which ad(s) were you most willing to share (email, likes, retweets) with friends?
 Which ad(s) featured well-known personalities?
 Why?
 Which “techniques of persuasion” were used in each ad?
 Teachers might want to select appropriate elements from this media investigations checklist and have students match the ads with techniques described on the list.